userver-framework/userver/scripts/docs/en/userver/tutorial/hello_service.md

 make userver-samples-hello_service
 ```

-Start the server by running `./samples/userver-samples-hello_service`.
+Start the server by running `./samples/hello_service/userver-samples-hello_service`
+(do not forget to prepare the configuration files!).
 Now you can send a request to your server from another terminal:
 ```
 bash